-A final student evaluation is required before the end of the internship.
-AM Intern Evaluation may be used for the final student evaluation.
+Objectives are on their way to being achieved by the end of the internship.
+A final intern evaluation is required before the end of the internship.
+AM Intern Evaluation form may be used for the final intern evaluation.

 • Meet requirements stipulated on the AM Internship Contract, such as those outlining work hours, dates, and credits.